xc308/R-git-learn/README.md

 - create a local directory: mkdir R-git-learn
 - cd R-git-learn
 - git init
+- echo "Steps to connect R files with git" > README.md
 - git add -A
 - git commit -m "add first commit"
-- git remote add origin https://github.com/xc308/R-git-learn.git   **to connect local repo with the remote one on github**
+- git remote add origin https://github.com/xc308/R-git-learn.git   *to connect local repo with the remote one on github*
-- git push -u origin master    **to first push all local commits to remote repo and set up a remote master branch**
+- git push -u origin master    *to first push all local commits to remote repo and set up a remote master branch*

-###In R studio:
+### In R studio:
-- File - new repository - copy the github address - set subdirectory on local
+- File - new repository - version control - copy the github address - set subdirectory on local

+### Thinking:
+- with the initialization in R terminal, the file - version control is the same as the above steps, so might be a redundant.